ryjen/jokeapp-droid/README.md

 a small app to request a joke from [iCanHazDadJoke](https://icanhazdadjoke.com)

+## analysis

+### ui requirements

+- random joke in big font
+- action button to add/remove favourites
+- action button to share joke
+- bottom buttons to sync and view favourites
+- favourites a card list

+### user requirements

+- simple to use
+- functional
+- tested and reliable

+### architecture

+- easy to make changes
+- show off

 ## design

 ### architecture

-- main activity with navigation
+- uncle bob's clean architecture in modular android
+* separation of data, domain and presentation layers
-- joke data model and network service
+- compose and kotlin state flow
-- injection modules for database, network service and dispatchers
-- a repository to coordinate local and remote data
-- view models to bridge the repository and fragments
-- fragments use data binding and live data to sync
+- redux reducers for viewmodel state

 ### tests

-- coroutine rule to replace the main thread
+- rules and/or injection to handle threading and coroutines
 - a fake network service and data
-- injection modules to use a memory database and fake data
+- a memory database and fake data

-### ui

-- random joke in big font
-- action button to add/remove favourites
-- action button to share joke
-- bottom buttons to sync and view favourites
-- favourites a card list with back button
-- can swipe back or use remove button to remove a favourite
-- material vector icons